maksat2992/Automation_test_task/README.md

 ## Additional info

 Report was stored in allure-results && playwright-report folders.
-Added Prettier but with default configurations.
-Also added default gitHub workflow.